caigoshinobi/pwnvoyage/WRITEUPS/PROLOGUE.md

 ```

-There's no need to go into too much detail on this challenge; however, we can say that through examining the file, we see that the binary is not stripped
+There's no need to go into too much detail on this challenge; however, we can say that through examining the file, we see that the binary is not stripped.

 ```